In Africa, Chadwick Boseman’s ‘Black Panther’ was also warrior against stereotypes

 His death on Friday following a four-year battle with colon cancer underscored the 43-year-old actor’s global cultural impact.

-When Pierre-Emerick Aubameyang, a Gabonese soccer player with the British Arsenal team scored a goal during a game Saturday, he celebrated by striking Boseman’s famous “Wakanda Forever” pose, arms folded over his chest.
+When Pierre-Emerick Aubameyang, a Gabonese soccer player with the British team Arsenal, scored a goal during a game Saturday, he celebrated by striking Boseman’s famous “Wakanda Forever” pose, arms folded over his chest.

 While the futuristic Wakanda was a figment of Marvel’s imagination, Boseman’s portrayal of its fictional leader won praise for engaging with many of the contemporary issues shaping African culture and politics.

-Africa is a continent of 54 countries and over 1.2 billion people, but in Western media its often portrayed as a monolithic, Abosede George, a history professor in Barnard College’s Africana Studies department, told Inside Edition.
+Africa is a continent of 54 countries and over 1.2 billion people, but in Western media it is often portrayed as monolithic, Abosede George, a history professor in Barnard College’s Africana studies department, told Inside Edition.
 Wakanda, in contrast, notably presented a diversity of aesthetics and environments, she said.

 The ongoing legacy of European colonization of the continent remained a constant thread throughout the movie’s narrative.
-In “Black Panther,” one of the key to Wakanda’s success is that it escaped the European scramble to divide up the continent in the 19th century, allowing it to maintain control of its own political sovereignty and national resources.
+In “Black Panther,” one of the keys to Wakanda’s success is that it escaped the European scramble to divide up the continent in the 19th century, allowing it to maintain control of its own political sovereignty and national resources.

 Boseman himself consequently insisted that his character have a South African-inspired accent — and not a European or American one — to underscore Wakanda’s independence as a Black and African nation.

-Boseman told the Holywood Reporter in 2018 that Marvel was initially concerned that viewers would find an African accent confusing.
+Boseman told the Hollywood Reporter in 2018 that Marvel was initially concerned that viewers would find an African accent confusing.

-“I was like, ‘No, this is such an important factor that if we lose this right now, what else are we gonna throw away for the sake of making people feel comfortable?," Boseman said.
+“I was like, ‘No, this is such an important factor that if we lose this right now, what else are we gonna throw away for the sake of making people feel comfortable?”
+Boseman said.
 If T’Challa had a European or American accent, the actor argued, it wouldn’t be authentic to Wakanda’s experience of thriving without being colonized.

 The movie’s sweeping aerial shots of beautiful views from countries including South Africa, Zimbabwe and Uganda — places with their own tortured history with colonialism — kept the fictional story of success feeling both refreshing and relatable for some viewers in Africa.